JohN100x1/IsekaiMod/README.md

 You are also able to choose a drake companion as a pet.
 ### SpellbookMerge (1.7.0)
 If you have the `SpellbookMerge` mod, the `Isekai Protagonist` will be able to merge its spellbook with Aeon, Azata, Demon, and Trickster.

+### Any Mod adding spells to the base classes
+As of version 4.0.0 there is an option to create the Isekai spell list by merging most of the non mythic ingame spell lists.
+That means that as long as the mod loads in before this one and adds the spell to at least one of those lists the Isekai Protagonist gets it too.
+The list of spell lists we merge for this is fairly comprehensive, Cleric, Wizard, Druid,all the base game domains, all the different wizard specialisation lists, Witch, ...
+As such almost no spell should need work on our part to add support for it, if you find one please let us know.

 ## Credits
 Alot of the code was repurposed from the following repositories: